-DOD conducted a second flight test of this system on August 25, 2014.71 During this test, DOD launched the vehicle from the Kodiak Launch Complex off Alaska and planned to fly it to the test range at Kwajelein Atoll in the South Pacific.72 However, controllers destroyed the weapon four seconds after launch after detecting problems with the STARS booster.
-With this failure early in the flight, the test provided no information about AHW glider and did nothing to advance the program.73 Reports indicate that the Army has determined that failure was caused by an "external thermal protective cover designed to regulate motor temperature," which "interfered with the launch vehicle steering assembly."74 Neither the booster nor the hypersonic vehicle contributed to the test's failure.
+DOD conducted a second flight test of this system on August 25, 2014.
+During this test, DOD launched the vehicle from the Kodiak Launch Complex off Alaska and planned to fly it to the test range at Kwajelein Atoll in the South Pacific.
+However, controllers destroyed the weapon four seconds after launch after detecting problems with the STARS booster.
+With this failure early in the flight, the test provided no information about AHW glider and did nothing to advance the program.
+Reports indicate that the Army has determined that failure was caused by an "external thermal protective cover designed to regulate motor temperature," which "interfered with the launch vehicle steering assembly."
+Neither the booster nor the hypersonic vehicle contributed to the test's failure.

 DOD scheduled a third flight experiment, using a "scaled" version of the Advanced Hypersonic Weapon for 2017.
 Although the test was conducted from land in Hawaii, the scaled version of the vehicle was sized to fit on a submarine-launched ballistic missile.
-As is noted below, this test was conducted, successfully, in late October, 2017.
+As is noted below, this test was conducted, successfully, in late October, 2017, and the vehicle is now considered a leading contender for use on several different boost-glide systems.